Ethnic Chinese in Mongolia

 Chinese Mongolians can be subdivided into three groups: Mongolian citizens of ethnic Chinese background, temporary residents with Chinese citizenship, and permanent residents with Chinese citizenship.

 Mongolia's 1956 census counted ethnic Chinese as 1.9% of the population; the United States government estimated their proportion to be 2% in 1987, or roughly 40,000 people.
 The 2000 census showed 1,323 permanent residents of Chinese descent; this figure does not include naturalised citizens, temporary residents, nor illegal immigrants.
 Illegal immigrants from China were estimated at 10,000 in the 1990s; some use Mongolia as a transit point into Russia.

 Second Turkic Khaganate

-Ethnic Han artists were hired by Bilge Khagan of the Second Turkic Khaganate.
+Ethnic Chinese artists were hired by Bilge Khagan of the Second Turkic Khaganate.
 Chinese text on a silk piece of yellow color was found in a Turkic tomb.

 Liao dynasty

-During the Liao dynasty, Han people lived in Kedun, situated in present-day Mongolia.
-Han farmers migrated in.
+During the Liao dynasty, Han Chinese lived in Kedun, situated in present-day Mongolia.
+Chinese farmers migrated in.
 Many Han people migrated to cities located in modern-day Mongolia under Liao rule.